-Jeremy Roberts and Marco Baccanello, both of whom are independent directors of the Company are also independent directors of VCI Global Limited, the parent of V Capital Kronos Berhad, an affiliate of the Company.
+Jeremy Roberts and Marco Baccanello, both of whom are independent directors of the Company are also independent directors of VCI Global Limited, the parent of V Capital Kronos Berhad, an affiliate of the Company during the fiscal year ended June 30, 2023.
+V Capital Kronos Berhad is no longer an affiliate of the Company.

 As of June 30, 2022, Kok Pin "Darren" Tan, the Company's former Chief Executive Officer, has loaned the Company \$1,862,606, on an interest free basis.
-As of December 2, 2022, the Company has repaid \$1,728,225 to Kok Pin "Darren" Tan.
+During the fiscal year ended June 30, 2023, the Company has repaid \$1,728,227 to Kok Pin "Darren" Tan.
 The remaining amount outstanding is payable on demand.

-As of June 30, 2022, Chong Chan "Sam" Teo, the Company's Chief Executive Officer, has loaned the Company \$197,480 on an interest free basis.
+As of June 30, 2023 and 2022, loan balance from Chong Chan "Sam" Teo, the Company's Chief Executive Officer, was amounted to \$186,579 and \$197,480, respectively, on an interest free basis.

-During the fiscal year ended June 30, 2022, the Company fully repaid a \$1,405,951 loan from World Cloud Ventures Sdn.
-Bhd.
+During the fiscal year ended June 30, 2023, World Cloud Ventures Sdn.
+Bhd. has converted its convertible note balance amounted to \$108,590 into shares of the Company's common stock upon completion of the Company's initial underwritten public offering.
 Jau Long "Jerry" Ooi, a Vice President of the Company owns 50% of the equity of World Cloud Ventures Sdn.
 Bhd.
 As of June 30, 2022, World Cloud Ventures Sdn.
-Bhd. was the holder of the World Cloud Note, which has subsequently been converted into shares of the Company's common stock.
+Bhd.